Sponsored Research Chairs

 Faculty of Engineering and Applied Science

-Wood Group Chair in Arctic and Cold Region Engineering
+Dr. Hodjat Shiri, Wood Group Chair in Artcic and Cold Region Engineering

 Dr. Faisal Khan, Vale Research Chair in Process Risk and Safety Engineering